Religious Studies

 Y9

-With the key Major World Religions studied in detail across Y7 and Y8, the journey continues into more recent religious phenomena with the Alternative Religions unit.
-New Religious Movements such as Wicca, Jehovah Witnesses and Scientology are taught, whilst the dangers of religious cults are also identified.
-The following unit What is Humanism? allows students to delve into a non-religious worldview, and evaluate its approach to truth.
 Students are now well placed to move onto the study of Ethics and Philosophy, through the Ethical Dilemmas and What is a person? units.
 These units enable students to address challenging and ultimate questions such as ‘Is Capital Punishment right?’ and ‘What is the purpose of life?’, through applying their knowledge of religions and worldviews gained across the key stage.
+The Key Stage ends with the Religion and Media unit which allows students to consider the crucial and topical relationship between religion and the media, and understand the impact of media bias on views of religion.

 Spring term 1: Ethical dilemmas